The West Killed Patrice Lumumba (Congo's first Prime Minister).

-British spies admitted helping to organise the detention and execution of the first prime minister of the Democratic Republic of Congo in the 1960s, a peer has claimed.
+British spies admitted helping to organize the detention and execution of the first prime minister of the Democratic Republic of Congo in the 1960's, a peer has claimed

 Congo’s first democratically elected prime minister was abducted and killed in a cold war operation run by British intelligence, according to remarks said to have been made by the woman who was leading the MI6 station in the central African country at the time.